Last Updated: 6 months ago

 When someone wants to accommodate us, we may not know all the offerings that could help us.
 We often don’t see what’s out there or can articulate our needs without knowing what is available.
 What if there’s a technology you don’t know about that could be a life-changer had you learned about it?

 This article will share a menu of the available deaf technologies to support people with hearing loss.
-They don’t necessarily need to be assistive devices only for people with hearing loss; sometimes, they are for everybody and can do the necessary tasks.
+They don’t necessarily need to be assistive devices for deaf people only; sometimes, they are for hearing people, too and can do the necessary tasks.

 Hearing impaired devices for home